 Arecanut was a commodity much needed in the South Indian textile industry and therefore considerable attention was paid to its collection.
 The Company always expected to maintain a monopoly of arecanut trade and took all possible precautions to prevent private trade and to prohibit strangers from entering this profitable trade.

 The Dutch Governor Daniel Overbeek observed that the Chitties and Moors engaged in private trade in this commodity by exchanging it for rice and other necessities of the inhabitants and consequently less was received at the Company’s warehouses.
 A proclamation issued prohibiting this illegal private trade stated that ‘an eagle eye is necessary to guard against these evil practices’.

 Poonaryn is historically important because of its fort constructed late in the Portuguese administration and built upon by the Dutch when they took over.

-Their reconstruction made no great changes, but maintained it in good condition during their times.
-According to the Dutch plan of circa 1770, it was square shaped with two bastions at opposite corners; the rampart on each of the sides was about 30 metres.
+Their reconstruction made no great changes but maintained it in good condition during their times.
+According to the Dutch plan of circa 1770, it was square-shaped with two bastions at opposite corners; the rampart on each of the sides was about 30 meters.
 In 1700, it was in good repair, but in the 1780s it was in a ruinous condition, being a garrison for only a few men.